TLacke/node-red-contrib-automation-controller/README.md

 #### Cycle
 If checked, the index will move to the first record when cycled through.
 Otherwise it will prevent the execution.

+### Engine: Linked rule
+#### Link to rule
+The rule to execute instead when this rule is executed.

+#### Mirror effect
+If checked, the engine that is executed will work in reverse. _(This is convenient if to have two inputs that toggles raise/lower.)_
+Otherwise, the rule will just be executed in normal mode.

 ### Special inputs
 The **msg.state** can be used to reset the state of the current **output engine**.